 The DCH School of Radiologic Technology is committed to prepare students to be competent, entry-level radiographers, and provide high quality health care professionals to any medical community.

-Goal 1: Graduate students with the professional skills necessary to perform competently in the clinical setting.
+Goal 1: Students will have the professional skills necessary to perform competently in the clinical setting.